Greg-T8/LearningGo/Books/the_go_programming_language/notes.md

 i := 100                        // short variable declaration, i is of type int var boiling float64 = 100       // var declaration with initialization, boiling is of type float64

-var names []string              // variable initialized to the zero value of its type; value to be assigned later var err error var p Point
+var names []string              // declares a variable names of type slice of string, initialized to the zero value nil var err error var p Point
 ```